okfde/froide/README.md

 [![Build Status](https://travis-ci.org/okfde/froide.png?branch=master)](https://travis-ci.org/okfde/froide) [![Coverage Status](https://coveralls.io/repos/okfde/froide/badge.png?branch=master)](https://coveralls.io/r/okfde/froide?branch=master)

-Froide is a Freedom Of Information Portal written in Python using Django 1.9.
+Froide is a Freedom Of Information Portal using Django 1.11.
+It supports Python 2.7, 3.5, 3.6.

 It is used by the German and the Austrian FOI site, but it is fully internationalized and written in English.